Our future projects are funded in part by readers like you.

 Special thanks to our sponsor-level patrons,

-Adam Wiggins, Andrew Sutherland, Dwight Crow, fnnch, James Hill-Khurana, Kevin Lacker, Lambda AI Hardware, Ludwig Schubert, Mickey McManus, Patrick Collison, Paul Sutter, Peter Hartree, Sana Labs, Shripriya Mahesh.
+Adam Wiggins, Andrew Sutherland, Bert Muthalaly, Dwight Crow, fnnch, Gabriel Herrero-Beaumont, James Hill-Khurana, Kevin Lacker, Lambda AI Hardware, Ludwig Petersson, Mickey McManus, Patrick Collison, Paul Sutter, Peter Hartree, Sana Labs, Shripriya Mahesh, Tim O'Reilly.

 According to an old Mexican folk story, on October 24, 1593 a Spanish soldier named Gil Pérez was guarding the Governor's Palace in Manila, in what is today known as the Philippines.
 The Governor had been assassinated by pirates on the previous night, and the soldiers guarding the palace were exhausted.
 Tired, Pérez leaned against a wall, and shut his eyes.